Edwz208/multiplayerchopsticksgame/README.md

-Chopsticks game simulator via console that allows multiple players to play chopsticks, includes features such as restart at anytime, customized initial finger count, usernames, etc.
+# Chopsticks game simulator
+Only the logic, allows multiple players to play chopsticks, includes features such as restart at anytime, customized initial finger count, usernames, etc.